ethereum/ethereum-org-website/src/content/decentralization/index.md

 - **Deterministic**: The rules produce the same outcome given the same input.
 - **Public records**: A history of how the system has operated is held by multiple participants.

-Decentralization is a question of degrees.
 For a short and sweet explanation, check out this 2-minute video by [Andreas Antonopoulos](https://www.youtube.com/watch?v=NG4u55e3SYo).
 His RIPCORD analogy is a good rule of thumb for judging how open and decentralized a blockchain project really is.

 ## Why is decentralization important? {#why-decentralize}